 We are a contemplative community guided by the traditions of the early Church, scripture, tradition, and the writings of saints and sages of the ancient wisdom traditions.
-Community is at the core of our spiritual path.
 Our residential community is made up of sincere spiritual seekers, dedicated to cultivating peace and united in the healing work of love.
 Rather than common belief or dogma, we are held together by the experiential truth of faith, hope, and love.
 We desire to live out the mission and vision of St. Francis of the Woods.
 We commit to a daily practice that brings us into deep communion with our neighbors, the earth, and our Creator.
-For more information visit our spiritual path page or check out our community schedule.

 + Aidan Bradley Wilson